Event Information

 The Revolution Ride Festival

-After an incredible day on the trails, the celebration continues with the post-ride festival, where riders, supporters, and the BORP community come together to relax, connect, and celebrate their collective impact.
-The festival will feature gourmet food to refuel after the ride, fine wine and beer to toast the day’s accomplishments, and live music to keep the energy high.
+The festival will feature gourmet food (menu to the right) to refuel after the ride, fine wine and beer to toast the day’s accomplishments, and live music to keep the energy high.
 Family-friendly games and activities will provide fun for all ages and there will be massages to soothe aching muscles.
 Whether you rode, volunteered, or cheered from the sidelines, the festival is an opportunity to connect with the BORP community and enjoy a lively and well-earned celebration.

 Revolution Ride: Event Day Timeline